AndiswaMbonambi08/user-config-manager/user-config-manager/README.md

 The view_settings function capitalizes keys for readability.

-📖 Learning Context
+📖 Extensions
-This project is inspired by exercises like User Configuration Manager from freeCodeCamp, focusing on practical Python dictionary manipulation and function design.
+This module can be extended to:

+Save/load settings from a JSON file for persistence.

+Integrate with a GUI or CLI for interactive configuration.

+Add validation rules (e.g., only allow certain values for theme).Python dictionary manipulation and function design.